fsuri/Basil_SOSP21_artifact/README.md

 ## Artifact Organization <a name="artifact"></a>

 The artifact spans across the following four branches.
 Please checkout the corresponding branch when validating claims for a respective system.
-1. Branch main: Contains the Readme, the paper, the exeriment scripts, and all experiment configurations used.
+1. Branch main: Contains the Readme, the paper, the exeriment scripts, experiment configurations to validate results, and sample validated outputs.
-2. Branch Basil/Tapir: Contains the source code used for all Basil and Tapir evaluation
+2. Branch Basil/Tapir: Contains the source code used for all Basil and Tapir evaluation.
-3. Branch TxHotstuff: Contains the source code used for TxHotstuff evaluation
+3. Branch TxHotstuff: Contains the source code used for TxHotstuff evaluation.
-4. Branch TxBFTSmart: Contains the source code used for TxBFTSmart evaluation
+4. Branch TxBFTSmart: Contains the source code used for TxBFTSmart evaluation.

 For convenience, all branches include the experiment scripts and configurations necessary to re-produce our results.
 Do however, *make sure* to only run the configs for a specific system on the respective branch (i.e. only run configs for Basil from the Basil branch, Hotstuff from TxHotstuff, etc.).
-We recommend making a separate copy of the configs (and experiment scripts) in order to keep track of changes made to them in a single location, while checking out different branches to run the respective source code binaries.
+We recommend making a separate copy of the configs (and experiment scripts) in order to keep track of changes made to them in a single location while checking out different branches to run the respective source code binaries.

 ## Validating the Claims - Overview <a name="validating"></a>

 All our experiments were run using Cloudlab (https://www.cloudlab.us/), specifically the Cloudlab Utah cluster.
-In order to re-produce our results and validate the claims you will need to 1) instantiate a matching Cloudlab experiment, 2) build the necessary binaries, and 3) run the provided experiment scripts with the supplied configs we used to generate our results.
+In order to re-produce our results and validate the claims you will need to 1) instantiate a matching Cloudlab experiment, 2) build the prototype binaries, and 3) run the provided experiment scripts with the supplied configs we used to generate our results.
 You may go about 2) and 3) in two ways: You can either build and control the experiments from a local machine (easier to parse/record results & troubleshoot, but more initial installs necessary), or, you can build and control the experiments from a dedicated cloudlab control machine, using pre-supplied disk images (faster setup out of the box, but more overhead to parse/record results and troubleshoot).
-Both options are outlined below.
+Both options are outlined in this ReadMe.

 The ReadMe is organized into the following high level sections:

 1. *Installing pre-requisites and building binaries*

    In order to build Basil and baseline source code in any of the branches several dependencies must be installed.
 Refer to section "Installing Dependencies" for detailed instructions on how to install dependencies and compile the code.
 You may skip this step if you choose to use a dedicated Cloudlab "control" machine using *our* supplied fully configured disk images.
 Note, that if you choose to use a control machine, but not use our images, you will have to follow the Installation guide too, and additionally create your own disk images.
 More on disk images can be found in section "Setting up Cloudlab".